There are plenty of words that come to mind when people bring up Nerf guns: fun, powerful, fast––but is safe one of them?

 Again, and it cannot be stressed enough, these kids weren’t in danger from Nerf guns.
 They were in danger from their own reckless behavior.

-This isn’t rocket science, but kids can’t always be counted on to keep a level head while they’re having fun.
-That’s why it’s ultimately up to the parents to make sure that everyone keeps having fun.
+This isn’t rocket science, but toddler age kids can’t always be counted on to keep a level head while they’re having fun.
+That’s why it’s ultimately up to the parents need to be in control to make sure that everyone keeps having fun.

 At the end of the day the best way to keep kids safe while they enjoy Nerf guns is a simple one: supervision.